brandonsherette/inline-toggle-menu/README.md

 # Updates

+## v0.0.6 to v0.0.7

+Updated styling to override bootstrap btn for proper placement for device width 650px.

+Added new css class ".inline-toggle-menu__nav-group" which is used if you want your toggle menu anchor tags to be in a parent container.

 ## v0.0.5 to v0.0.6

 Updated entire html structure, so that it's less dom elements and is more responsive to various resolutions.